 THE BELLS, THE BELLS

-The original peal of 6 bells was presented to St. Thomas' by Rev. R. Cattley in 1852.
+The original peal of 8 bells was presented to St. Thomas' by Rev. R. Cattley in 1852.
 A fire in the tower on 11th February 1912 destroyed them.
-However, they were recast and replaced later that year.
-An additional 2 bells were added in 1926 to complete the octave.
+However, 6 were recast and replaced later that year.
+The final 2 bells were added in 1926 to complete the octave.

 In the church Year Book of 1928 - 29 there is an article which states that, 'the eight bells are cast of best quality bell-metal, copper and tin alloy and are accurately tuned to equal temperament on Messrs.
 Taylor's special "true harmonic" system, which, stated briefly, means that the overtones, or harmonics, of the bells are controlled so as to bear a definite musical relationship to the fundamental tone; this ensures great sweetness and purity of tonal effect'.